 In order to pump out those butt-burning reps again and again all class long, you need carbs for energy, hence the oatmeal.
 Spano says to add almond butter to stay satisfied the entire time, plus it’s a source of magnesium, a nutrient that’s necessary for muscle contraction and relaxation, but that many women don’t get enough of, according to an American Journal of Clinical Nutrition study.
 (For a meal that's ready ASAP, prep these overnight oats recipes in advance.)

 Post-workout snack: Tofu scramble made from 6 ounces organic firm tofu and matchstick carrots and yellow bell peppers sautéed in sesame oil

 “Soy protein is decently high in leucine, an amino acid that has been shown to increase the processes underlying muscle growth and repair,” Spano says.
 While it’s a hefty serving, six ounces of tofu will provide enough total protein post-workout since barre incorporates resistance training.
+(Also try these easy tempeh recipes which are soy-based too.)
 Add yellow bell peppers since many of us typically fall short on eating vegetables of this color, Spano says.